Health and Globalisation (BACH3128)

 UNIT OF STUDY

-The focus of this unit of study is to understand the meaning and impact of globalisation on health.
-The unit examines social and cultural shifts, technological advancement and their impact on health and disability.
-It also examines the key drivers of globalisation and features of the shift from international to global health.
-The unit also aims to provide understanding of both the direct and indirect impact of global changes on health.
-The direct impact includes shifting disease and disability patterns, emerging infectious disease, shifting behaviour patterns (diet and smoking).
-The indirect impact includes changes in international trade laws, the role of global governance, the existence of internet 'globalisation' on health and health care service provision and utilisation.
-The unit analyses health issues such as food security, climate change, infectious disease, pharmaceuticals, and tobacco control from global perspectives.
+The focus of this unit of study is on the meaning of globalisation and its impact on health.
+It examines social and cultural shifts and technological advancement and their impact on health and disability.
+The unit examines the key drivers of globalisation and features of the shift from international to global health.
+The unit also aims to provide understanding of both the direct and indirect impact of global changes on biopsychosocial aspects of health.
+The direct impact includes shifting disease, disability and behaviour patterns.
+The indirect impacts include those of international trade laws, global governance, the advancement of medical technology and internet 'globalisation' on health care service delivery and professional practices.
+The unit analyses global health challenges such as disability inclusive development, humanitarian crisis, food security, climate change, C&NCDs, pharmaceuticals, and tobacco control from global perspectives.

 Our courses that offer this unit of study

 - Bachelor of Applied Science (Diagnostic Radiography)

 - Bachelor of Applied Science (Diagnostic Radiography) Honours

 - Bachelor of Applied Science (Occupational Therapy)

 - Bachelor of Applied Science (Occupational Therapy) Honours

 - Bachelor of Computer Science and Technology (Advanced)